ARMmbed/mbed-os-example-pelion/README.md

 ### c.
 Storage for firmware updates

+  Before enabling FW updates, it's recomended that the application is able to initialize the network and connect to Pelion DM.

-  This is required when enabling the platform to support FW update.
-The configuration for the application in this section should match with the one on the bootloader section below.
+  Once the connection is successfull, you tan follow the steps below to enable the platform to receive FW updates.
+Note the configuration for the application in this section should match with the one on the bootloader - see section below.

   - Common configuration

     Regardless of where the firmware candidate is located (internal or external), there is a need to have a bootloader in place.
 The binary of the booloader can be specified with the `bootloader_img` option.
-The address and size of the bootloader determines the `application-details` and `bootloader-details` values, as well as the `header` and application offset (`app_offset`).
+The address and size of the bootloader determines the `application-details` and `bootloader-details` options.
 The value of `bootloader-details` can be obtained by running the binary on the target and observing the serial output.
+Review the [mbed-bootloader](https://github.com/ARMmbed/mbed-bootloader#configurations) guidelines on how these options should be selected.

+    Review the [bootloader configuration](2.-Bootloader-configuration) section below.

+    Copy the compiled bootloader from `mbed-bootloader/BUILDS/<TARGET>/<TOOLCHAIN>-TINY/mbed-bootloader.bin` to `bootloader/mbed-bootloader-<TARGET>.bin`.

+    Edit `mbed-os-pelion-example/mbed_app.json` and modify the target configuration to match with the one in `bootloader_app.json`.

+   <span class="notes">**Note:**
+      - `update-client.application-details` should be identical in both `bootloader_app.json` and `mbed_app.json`.
+      - `target.app_offset` is relative offset to `flash-start-address` you specified in `mbed_app.json` and `bootloader_app.json`, and is the hex value of the offset specified by `application-start-address` in `bootloader_app.json`.
+For example,  `(MBED_CONF_APP_FLASH_START_ADDRESS+65*1024)` dec equals `0x10400` hex.
+      - `target.header_offset` is also relative offset to the `flash-start-address` you specified in the `bootloader_app.json`, and is the hex value of the offset specified by `update-client.application-details`.
+For example, `(MBED_CONF_APP_FLASH_START_ADDRESS+64*1024)` dec equals `0x10000` hex.</span>

   An example of this configuration can be seen for the `NUCLEO_F429ZI` platform.

         "update-client.application-details"         : "(MBED_ROM_START + MBED_BOOTLOADER_SIZE)",
-        "update-client.bootloader-details"          : "<TBD later>",
+        "update-client.bootloader-details"          : "0x08007300",
         "target.bootloader_img"                     : "bootloader/mbed-bootloader-<target>",
         "target.header_offset"                      : "0x8000",
         "target.app_offset"                         : "0x8400",

-  - Allocating the firmware update candidate in internal memory
+  - **Option 1:** Allocating the firmware update candidate in internal memory

     **This is the preferred option whenever possible**.
 Make sure `ARM_UCP_FLASHIAP` is selected in `update-storage` in `mbed_app.json`.
-This area should be located at the end of the flash.
+This area should be located at the end of the flash after the KVSTORE area.
 Specify the `storage-address`, `storage-size` and `storage-page` as required.
-The `application-details` option should point at the end of the end of the bootloader.
+The `application-details` option should point at the end of the bootloader area.
 An example of this configuration can be seen for the `NUCLEO_F429ZI` platform.

         "mbed-cloud-client.update-storage"          : "ARM_UCP_FLASHIAP",
         "update-client.storage-address"             : "(MBED_CONF_STORAGE_TDB_INTERNAL_INTERNAL_BASE_ADDRESS+MBED_CONF_STORAGE_TDB_INTERNAL_INTERNAL_SIZE)",
         "update-client.storage-size"                : "(1024*1024-MBED_CONF_STORAGE_TDB_INTERNAL_INTERNAL_SIZE)",
         "update-client.storage-page"                : 1,

-  - Allocating the firmware update candidate in external memory
+  - **Option 2:** Allocating the firmware update candidate in external memory

   When using an external device to the MCU to store the firmware candidate, make sure `ARM_UCP_FLASHIAP_BLOCKDEVICE` is specified as type of `update-storage`.
 Specify the `storage-address`, `storage-size` and `storage-page` as required.